abhiraj23350-droid/toucheless-water-tap-system/README.md

 The Touchless Water Tap System is a useful automation project that helps save water and maintain hygiene.
 It is easy to build and suitable for real-life applications.
 This project shows how Arduino can be used to create smart solutions for daily life problems.
+BY:- ABHINANDAN RAJ